 Why you should visit the Pembrokeshire Coast

 The answer is simple: for the stunning coastline and beautiful blue waters.
-There is 300 km of coast in Pembrokeshire, down in the southwest of Wales.
+There is 300 km of coast in Pembrokeshire, down in the southwest of Wales, making this one of the most beautiful UK national parks.

 Harbour towns, cliffs and beautiful beaches make for the perfect surrounding especially on a sunny day!